 #7 – Know your produce.
 And what a weed looks like.

 Having knowledge of what a tomato seedling looks like will save you time when the Farm Manager points in a direction and tells you to have a look.
 Also, being able to distinguish between a weed and a plant can help determine the composition of your next shot.
 Given that the farm is a natural environment try moving yourself vs. using Photoshop to remove a weed or other distracting object from your photograph.

 #8 – Protect your camera and equipment from dust and moisture.

-The success of an agricultural shoot depends on lighting, dressing the part, being courteous, staying safe and respecting the environment.
+The success of agricultural photography depends on lighting, dressing the part, being courteous, staying safe, and respecting the environment.
 Knowing about the subject matter (aka leaf identification) also helps in saving time with composition and post-production.
-No matter the season, the farm presents a chance to document the relationship of man and nature and the opportunity to nurture some great photographs.
+No matter the season, the farm presents a chance to document the relationship between man and nature and the opportunity to nurture some great photographs.

 - 10 Tips to Avoid Bee Stings by Debbie Hadley.

 - Top 10 tips for Farm Photography by Tim Relf.